KustoszApp/docs/source/installation/containers.md

 ```

 Kustosz web UI will be available at [localhost/ui/](http://localhost/ui/).

-When running in docker-compose, container does not create new user `admin`.
-If you have not specified `KUSTOSZ_USERNAME` variable, proceed to [initial setup](../initial-setup).
-You can use `docker exec` to execute a command in a context of running container.

 In default configuration, docker-compose will listen to port 80 on the host machine.
 If this port is already taken - which is very likely if you have multiple web-based services running - change definition of `ports` in `kustosz_api` container.